Key16/Unit-3-Assignment-PW-generator/README.md

+# Welcome to the Password Generator

+To view the code on my github go to this [ link ](https://github.com/Key16/Unit-3-Assignment-PW-generator )

+Or view it live [ here ](https://key16.github.io/Unit-3-Assignment-PW-generator/ )

 ## Brainstorming

-Order of the possible scenarios
+Building of the possible scenarios

 Generating password length
 - Less or more than 8-128 characters